Ramón E. López

+Ramón E. López (born c.
+1959) is a Puerto Rican physics professor at the University of Texas at Arlington whose research focuses on space physics and science education.
+He is an elected fellow of the American Physical Society (1999) and the recipient of its 2002 Dwight Nicholson Medal for Outreach for his contributions to science education.
+He is also an elected fellow of the American Association for the Advancement of Science (2011).

-Dr. Ramón E. López (born c.
-1959) is a Space Physicist and author, who played an instrumental role in the implementation of a hands-on science program in the elementary and middle grades of the Montgomery County Public School System (MCPS) in Maryland.
-López, also leads a research group in both space physics and science education.
-He is the co-author of a book on space weather titled Storms from the Sun which discusses the magnetic properties of the sun, solar wind, and how these effect the magnetosphere of earth.
-López is the 2002 recipient of the prestigious Nicholson Medal for Human Outreach which recognizes the humanitarian aspect of physics and physicists, along with other awards.
-He has also been elected a Fellow of the American Physical Society and a Fellow of the American Association for the Advancement of Science.
+López played an instrumental role in the implementation of a hands-on science program in the elementary and middle grades of the Montgomery County Public School System in Maryland.
+He is also the co-author of a book on space weather titled Storms from the Sun which discusses the magnetic properties of the sun, solar wind, and how these effect the magnetosphere of Earth.

-Early years
+Early life and education

 López was born in Illinois to Puerto Rican parents.
 His father was a United States Army officer and surgeon and his mother an elementary school teacher.
-When he was a child his father gave him a telescope as a birthday present, and the Apollo 11 moon landing on July 20, 1969 inspired him to seek an education in the field of Space Physics.
+When he was a child his father gave him a telescope as a birthday present, and the Apollo 11 Moon landing on July 20, 1969 inspired him to seek an education in the field of Space Physics.
 When he was in sixth grade, his father retired from the military and his family moved to Freeport, Illinois, where his father set up his private medical practice.
 Years later, the family moved outside the town and he went to Pearl City High School.
 There his science teacher, who also served as an influential factor in his decision to become a scientist, taught him to do a small amount of computer programming.

-Education

 López entered the University of Illinois where in 1976, and earned a B.A. in Physics in 1980.
 As a student he worked in the Physics Department preparing demonstrations and also wrote articles for the institution's newspaper.
 He was awarded a National Science Foundation minority graduate fellowship which he used to attend Rice University in Houston as a student in the Department of Space Physics and Astronomy.
-In 1984 he earned his Master's and in 1986 a Ph.D. in Space physics (also known as space plasma physics).
+In 1984 he earned his Master's and in 1986 a Ph.D. in space physics (also known as space plasma physics).

+Academic career

 López worked as a scientist for the Applied Research Corporation (on contract to the Johns Hopkins University Applied Physics Laboratory) from 1985 to 1992.

-Academic career